sc3/cook-convictions/slides/basic-information.md

 ## Meet the Data

 Many cases leave the system long before they reach a <span data-term="verdict">verdict</span>, either through a <span data-term="bargain">plea bargain</span> or a similar deal.
-Many cases filed by police also don't result in a convction.
+Many cases filed by police also don't result in a conviction.

 For this data set, we have cases that did result in convictions.